-Cockpit coaming sides shall be made of wood/Kevlar, wood/Kevlar/carbon, or alternatively, carbon/Kevlar/foam core/glass composition.
+sides shall Cockpit coaming be made of wood/Kevlar. wood/Kevlar/carbon, or alternatively, carbon/Kevlar/foam core/glass composition.
 The Kevlar composition layers add up to a minimum of 340 grm.
 (10 oz.).
 The Kevlar (and carbon, if used) shall be sandwiched between two ore more layers of marine plywood and provide a minimum thickness of 9 mm.
 All composite coaming construction shall have a minimum of 9 mm thickness.
 An inspection area shall be provided in the cockpit side in order to determine that the required materials have been used.
 It is recommended that this area be a set of concentric circles starting with an approximately 25 mm. diameter and reducing in diameter as each layer of the construction lay-up is exposed.

 For retrofit of existing boats, reinforcement shall be 2 layers of a minimum of 315 grm Kevlar material to total 6 mm minimum thickness.
-This should be bonded to clean wood, free of varnish, paint, etc.
+This should be bonded to clean wood, free of varnish, paint, etc. Alternatively, a panel fabricated as described in the paragraph above, meeting the dimensional requirements, may be bonded to the interior surface of the existing cockpit sides to provide reinforcement.